viamrobotics/docs/docs/components/arm/lite6.md

 # SMEs: Bucket, Motion
 ---

-Configure a `lite6` arm to add a [UFACTORY Lite 6](https://www.ufactory.cc/product-page/ufactory-lite-6/) to your machine:
+Configure a `lite6` arm to add a [UFACTORY Lite 6](https://www.ufactory.cc/product-page/ufactory-lite-6/) to your machine.

+If you want to test your arm as you configure it, connect it to your machine's computer and turn it on.
+Then, configure the arm:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}